 HIBISCUS SHORTBREAD COOKIES

-- Measure flour, salt and ground cinnamon into a mixing bowl and whisk together.
+- Measure the flour, salt and ground cinnamon into a mixing bowl and whisk together.

-- With the paddle attachment on a stand mixer, cream together the butter and sugar on a medium high speed for about 5 minutes, until fluffy, airy and lighter in color.
+- With the paddle attachment on a stand mixer, cream the butter, sugar and vanilla on a medium high speed for about 3 minutes, just until blended.
+You want the texture to be still slightly sandy.
 Be sure to stop your mixer and scrape down the sides of the bowl a few times so you are sure to incorporate all of the sugar into the butter.

-- With the mixer on a low stir, slowly add the dry ingredients until just incorporated.
-You don’t want to over-mix here, only mix until things have just come together.
+- With the mixer on a low stir, slowly add the dry ingredients until incorporated.
+Mix until the dough just comes together.

-- Gently stir in the chopped dried hibiscus flowers until just incorporated.
+- Gently stir in the chopped dried hibiscus flowers.

-- Clean your work surface with a bench knife, then lay down a sheet of parchment paper.
+- Clean your work surface, then lay down a sheet of parchment paper.
 If you have a couple of empty paper towel rolls handy, have them available.
-Drop one of your dough halves on the parchment paper and use your hands to shape a rough log shape, roll into a smooth log until it is about 1 -1 1⁄2” in diameter (eyeball it to about the size of your empty paper towel roll).
+Drop one of your dough halves on the parchment paper and use your hands to shape a rough log shape, roll into a smooth log until it is about 1 -1 1⁄2” in diameter.
+Eyeball it to about the size of your empty paper towel roll.

 - Wrap the parchment paper around your dough log, lengthwise.
-Then twist each end of the paper into pigtails in opposite directions (one towards you and one away from you) to form a locking mechanism.
-With each twist, the dough will compress and becomes smoothed out (think of it like a sausage in a casing).
+Then twist each end of the paper into pigtails in opposite directions, one towards you and one away from you, to form a locking mechanism.
+With each twist, the dough will compress and becomes smoothed out.
+Think of it like a sausage in a casing.
 Roll from the center outward until you feel that you have a smooth, cylindrical log.
+Repeat with the second log.

 - Remove dough logs from the fridge and unroll on a cutting board.
 Using a sharp knife, slice the log into 1⁄4” - 1⁄2” thick cookies.
-You should get about 16-20 cookies per log.
-Arrange them on a Silpat mat or parchment paper lined baking sheet in a 3 x 4 pattern, evenly spaced.
+You should get about 14-20 cookies per log.
+Arrange them on a Silpat mat or parchment paper lined baking sheet about 1" apart, evenly spaced.

-- Allow to cool either right on the trays or on a cooling rack.
+- Allow to cool either right on the trays or transfer to a cooling rack.

 HIBISCUS TEA GLAZE

-- Boil water, then pour over the hibiscus tea to brew.
+- Boil the water, then pour over the hibiscus tea in a heatproof vessel to brew.
 You want the color and flavor very concentrated so it doesn't take much water.
-Once it's cooled, pour through a fine mesh sieve an set aside.
+Once it's cooled, pour through a fine mesh sieve and set aside.

 - Sift the powdered sugar into a mixing bowl.
 Slowly whisk in the brewed and cooled hibiscus tea, 1 tablespoon at a time.
 Whisk until smooth.
 The glaze should run off of the whisk in a thick flowing ribbon.
 If the glaze is too thin, slowly whisk in more powdered sugar.
 If the glaze is too thick, slowly add more tea.

-The glaze needs at least 30 minutes to set.
-It will harden and form a soft, eggshell like glaze.
+- The glaze needs at least 30 minutes to set.
+It will harden and form a soft, eggshell like finish.

 Notes

-- For the shortbread cookies, you can find dried hibiscus flower at Trader Joes in the dried fruits and nuts section for or on amazon.
+For the shortbread cookies, look for candied dried hibiscus flowers at Trader Joe's, World Market in the dried fruit and nuts section or online.

 - Prep Time: 20 minutes